alex-krull/alex-krull.github.io/aboutMe.md

 \\
 <img src="/assets/me.jpg" width="150px" height="150">

-I am currently a postdoc in the [Jug Lab](https://www.mpi-cbg.de/research-groups/current-groups/florian-jug/research-focus/) at MPI-CBG / CSBD in Dresden:
+I am a lecturer at the University of Birmingham:

-Max Planck Institute of \\
+Alexander Krull \\
-Molecular Cell Biology and Genetics \\
+Lecturer in Data Science and AI \\
+School of Computer Science \\
+University of Birmingham \\
-Pfotenhauerstr.
-108 \\
+B15 2TT \\
-01307 Dresden, Germany

 Publications
 ------------------------